Drakula halála: Plot

+Mary Land, a poor seamstress, visits her dying father in an insane asylum.
+While there, Mary encounters an inmate who insists he is the immortal Dracula.
+Mary's father dies, and she is invited to spend the night at the asylum.
+In the night, Dracula abducts Mary to his castle and forces her to attend a wedding ceremony.
+At the end of the ceremony, Mary uses a cross to repel Dracula and escapes the castle.

+Mary is found by some locals who take her home and send for a doctor.
+After some days treating Mary, the doctor is forced to leave to tend to an injury.
+The doctor is taken on a strange and dangerous route, and his sleigh driver admits to having been bribed to take him this way by a man whose description matches Dracula.
+Back at the house, a fallen lamp sets Mary's room on fire, forcing her to flee.

+At this point, Mary wakes up back at the asylum, unsure if her ordeal was real or merely a dream.
+The inmates gather in the asylum's garden, where one of them produces a loaded revolver.
+Seeking a chance to prove his immortality, Dracula asks the man to shoot him.
+The bullet hits Dracula's heart, killing him.
+George, Mary's fiancé, arrives at the asylum to collect her.
+As nurses are carrying Dracula's body, a notebook falls from his pocket entitled "Diary of My Immortal Life and Adventures", which a frightened Mary tells George to discard.

 Cast

 Production

 The Hungarian trade publication Képes Mozivilág wrote in 1921, where it was announced as translating the "basic ideas" of Stoker's Dracula (1897).
 Stoker's book was first published as a serial in Budapesti Hírlap and later published in Hungary as a novel.According to censorship records, the Lapa Film Studio produced Drakula halála.
 The director of the film was Károly Lajthay, whose film career consisted mostly of directing and acting.
 Lajthay visited Budapest in order to rent space at Corvin Film Studio for a film with the working title of Drakula.
 The film was written by Lajthay and Mihály Kertész who had was also a prominent film director in Budapest and became better known as using the name Michael Curtiz, the director of American productions such as Doctor X (1932), Mystery of the Wax Museum (1933) and Casablanca (1942).